blacklight/nvim-http/README.md

 2. Run the `:Http` command.

 The response will be shown in a `vsplit` buffer by default.
-Use the `:Http -h` if you want to show the response in a horizontal split instead.
+Use the `:Http -h` if you want to show the response in a horizontal split instead, or `:Http -t` if you want to show it in a new tab.

+The default request timeout is 10 seconds, but you can change it by setting the `-T`/`--timeout` flag, e.g. `:Http -T 5`.

 If you want to interrupt the current request, use the `:HttpStop` command.